iKonra/iKonra/README.md

 ## My Discord

-You can also reach me on Discord at **Konra#0001**.
+You can also reach me on Discord at **.Konra**.
 Feel free to connect with me and chat about programming or anything else that interests you.

 Thanks for visiting my GitHub profile!
 Let's learn and grow together in the world of programming.